 - Must see

-The Eastern Townships region is known for its country pleasures, its picturesque villages with their theatres, art galleries, antique shops and cafes, its fine dining and its Route des Vins (wine route).
+A true staple of any Quebec travel guide, the Eastern Townships region is known for its country pleasures, its picturesque villages with their theatres, art galleries, antique shops and cafes, its fine dining and its Route des Vins (wine route).

 MONT-ORFORD NATIONAL PARK

 Come enjoy the mountains, lakes and mature sugar maple forests of Mont-Orford National Park.